 Justices Byron R. White and John Paul Stevens dissented from this last part of Brennan’s opinion, finding that whether Shapero’s letter was particularly overreaching should first be decided by the lower courts on remand.

-O'Connor dissent says bar association should have complete control over lawyer advertising
+O'Connor dissent said bar association should have complete control over lawyer advertising

 Justice Sandra Day O’Connor, Chief Justice William H. Rehnquist, and Justice Antonin Scalia dissented entirely.